Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Diet.
 Foods rich in zinc (red meat, seafood, legumes) and copper (liver, dark chocolate, cashews) directly influence the ratio.
 A vegetarian or vegan diet, often low in bioavailable zinc, may favour an elevated ratio.

 Supplementation.
 Taking zinc without copper lowers the ratio.
 Conversely, some multivitamin supplements containing copper without adequate zinc may raise it.
-The zinc and copper in the Singular formula are jointly adjusted based on the measured ratio.
+In the Singular formula, zinc and copper intakes are set from the measured values of those two minerals.

 Oral contraceptives.
 Oestrogens increase hepatic ceruloplasmin synthesis, raising copper levels and therefore the ratio.
 This effect is well documented and reversible upon discontinuation.